dskalec/supabase_demo/README.md

 ## Development

 By default, the application will connect to a local Supabase instance.
 To use a cloud instance, set the appropriate environment variables in `.env`.

+## Documentation

+- [Supabase Overview](docs/supabase_overview.md) - A comprehensive guide to Supabase features and capabilities